rubyforgood/human-essentials/docs/user_guide/bank/exports.md

 - Quantity of Items,
 - Variety of Items,
 - In Kind Value, and
-- the quantity donated for each item in alphabetical order.
+- the quantity donated for each Item in alphabetical order.
 -
 ## Product Drive Participants
-### Navigating to export product drive participants
+### Navigating to export Product Drive participants
 Click 'Community', then 'Product Drive Participants' in the left hand menu,  then click "Export Product Drive Participants"
 ### Product Drive Participant Export content
 - Business Name,